The amount on your Bank Certificate was too big.

 Be very careful with this though, as you need to present additional documents to validate your purpose of stay.
 Usually, a 90-day request is for medical stay or emergency.
 Anything less than 15 days is okay.
 Again, Japanese Consul can only grant 15, 30 or 90 days of stay.
 They cannot give you exact 20 or 36 days on your visa!

 You are married but your Purpose of visit is to visit your boyfriend.

 Please don’t give the Japanese Consul a reason to automatically deny your application.
 Have your annulment processed first.
 If your annulment is in process, show a letter of proof from your lawyer and submit it with the other requirements.

-4. Too many erasures on your Visa Application Form.
+Too many erasures on your visa Application Form.

 I would recommend that you download the form, fill it out and print it.

-5. You made your Schedule of Itinerary complicated.
+You made your Schedule of Itinerary too complicated.

 What is a complicated schedule of itinerary?
-You mention unnecessary people in your itinerary who are not visa applicants.
-Two of my blog readers shared that they included a friend or a family member in their itinerary who are not a visa applicant.
-Don’t make things complicated.
+You mention unnecessary people in your itinerary who are not visa applicants, unrealistic schedule of itinerary, etc. Don’t make things complicated.
 Just stick to the basic Schedule of Itinerary template and don’t add any anek-anek or kung anu pa man yan.

-7. You applied for Regular Tourist Visa but you mentioned that you will be staying at your friend’s place.
+You applied for tourist visa without guarantor but you mentioned that you will be staying at your friend’s place.

-Fake documents will not do any good to your application, especially faking NSO birth certificates.
+Fake documents will not do any good to your application, especially faking PSA birth certificates.